slecrom/ENS_HTS_2025/docs/Preprocessing/Preprocessing.md

 1. In "*File > Open File...*" enter the path `/shared/projects/2420_ens_hts/data/tutorials/preprocessing_microarrays.Rmd` to open the notebook containing all the code needed for the practical.

 &nbsp;
-2. Save it into your personal folder on your IFB account using "*File > Save As*"
+2. Save it into your personal folder on your IFB account using "*File > Save As*".
+You can access the path of your home folder using "~".

 ### Follow the instruction of the notebook to conduct the analysis